shivannis/xandr-docs-public/xandr-docs/articles/bidders/bidder-billing-report-api.md

 ---
-Title : Bidder Billing Report API
+title: Bidder Billing Report API
-Description : Buyers can gather transaction information using the Bidder Billing ms.date : 10/28/2023
-Report to invoice their advertisers.
+description: Explore this article to understand the Bidder Billing report API, including its metrics, dimensions, and a detailed set of examples. ms.date: 10/28/2023
 ---

-# Bidder Billing Report API
+# Bidder Billing report API

 Buyers can gather transaction information using the Bidder Billing Report to invoice their advertisers.

-For instructions on retrieving a report, please see <a href="report-service.md" class="xref" target="_blank">Report Service</a>.
+For instructions on retrieving a report, please see [Report Service](report-service.md).

-## Time Frame
+## Time frame

-The `report_interval` field in the JSON request can be set to one of the
+The `report_interval` field in the JSON request can be set to one of the following:
-following:

 - `current_hour`
 - `last_hour`